Cost recovery for the inspection of notifications for onshore 'boreholes'

 - report writing.

-Most assessment work takes place by consideration of the information provided in the notification.
+Most inspection work takes place by consideration of the information provided in the notification.
 However, it may be necessary to supplement this with visits to the dutyholder’s offices for discussion and clarification purposes.
 The process may also involve a visit to the relevant borehole site.

 Advice and guidance